astroDimitrios/git-working-practices/episodes/07-history.md

 - `git log --decorate --oneline --graph` lets you visualise your repository history in graph form.
 - There are three options for merging your feature branch into `main`.
-- merge: creates a merge commit and results in a non-linear history unless you first rebase your feature branch
+- merge: creates a merge commit and results in a non-linear history unless you first rebase your feature branch.
 - squash and merge: squashes all your feature branch commits into one merge commit on `main`.
 Your history is linear.
 - rebase: re-writes your git history so that all the feature branch commits are now on `main`.
 Your history is linear.